niuus/Snes9xRX/README.txt

 folders (directories) from this archive to your SD Card.
 It comes pre-packaged in the Homebrew Channel format (which you will use to launch the emulator).
-Once you've copied the directories to your SD Card you will need to place your ROM image(s) into "\snes9xgx\roms" directory and place any cheat code files (optional) in the "\snes9xgx\cheats" directory.
-Once this is done you can proceed to run the emulator via the Homebrew Channel.
+Once you've copied the directories to your SD Card you will need to place your ROM image(s) into "\snes9xgx\roms" directory.
+Optionally, you can also place cheat code files and artwork/covers in their respectively named folders inside the "\snes9xgx\" directory.
+The folders will be created at first run, if you want to acquire the files later.
+Once this is done, you can proceed to run the emulator via the Homebrew Channel, or by using using the Snes9x RX Forwarder Channel already installed on your System Menu.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                           INITIAL SETUP  |